microsoft/BotBuilder-RealTimeMediaCalling/README.md

 This is an advanced capability which allows the bot to send and receive voice and video content *frame by frame*.
 The bot has "raw" access to the voice, video and screen-sharing real-time modalities.
 For example, as the user speaks, the bot will receive 50 audio frames per second, with each frame containing 20 milliseconds (ms) of audio.
 The bot can perform real-time speech recognition as the audio frames are received, rather than having to wait for a recording after the user has stopped speaking.
 The bot can also send high-definition-resolution video to the user at 30 frames per second, along with audio.

 The Real-Time Media Platform for Bots works with the Skype Calling Cloud to take care of call setup and media session establishment, enabling the bot to engage in a voice and (optionally) video conversation with a Skype caller.
 The platform provides a simple "socket"-like API for the bot to send and receive media, and handles the real-time encoding and decoding of media, using codecs such as SILK for audio and H.264 for video.
-A real-time media bot may also participate in Skype group video calls with multiple participants.

 ## Developer resources